jp1971/RotoText/readme.txt

 Tested up to: 3.8.1
 Stable tag: trunk

-Store and display evenly rotated text by category with AJAX, jQuery and HTML5 data attributes.
+Create and categorize text then display on even rotation

 == Description ==

-RotoText allows you to create, update and delete categorized text.
-This text can be injected into your theme's templates by category and evenly rotated on http request.
+RotoText allows you to create, update and delete categorized text that can be injected into your theme's templates by category and evenly rotated on http request.
 See the Usage section in Other Notes for information on incorporating into your theme.

 == Installation ==